 San Antonio in Pasco County, Florida — The American South (South Atlantic)

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-St. Anthony School (within shouting distance of this marker); City of San Antonio, Florida (about 500 feet away, measured in a direct line); Lake Jovita (approx. 0.6 miles away); Lake Jovita Club (approx. 1.1 miles away); Prospect Community (approx. 2.3 miles away); St. Joseph Community (approx. 2.9 miles away); Pasadena Church (approx. 3.3 miles away); Holton Cemetery (approx. 4˝ miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+City of San Antonio, Florida (within shouting distance of this marker); St. Anthony of Padua Church (about 400 feet away, measured in a direct line); St. Anthony School (about 500 feet away); Lake Jovita (approx. 0.6 miles away); Lake Jovita Club (approx. 1.2 miles away); Prospect Community (approx. 2.4 miles away); St. Joseph Community (approx. 2.9 miles away); Pasadena Church (approx. 3.4 miles away).
 Touch for a list and map of all markers in San Antonio.

 Credits.
-This page was last revised on April 10, 2018.
-This page originally submitted on February 24, 2011, by Fr.
-Len Plazewski of Tampa, Florida.
-This page has been viewed 1,016 times since then.
-Last updated on February 25, 2011, by Fr.
-Len Plazewski of Tampa, Florida.
-Photos: 1, 2, 3, 4, 5, 6. submitted on February 24, 2011, by Fr.
-Len Plazewski of Tampa, Florida. • Bernard Fisher was the editor who published this page.
+This page was last revised on July 8, 2019.
+This page originally submitted on June 30, 2019, by Tim Fillmon of Webster, Florida.
+This page has been viewed 39 times since then.
+Photos: 1, 2, 3. submitted on June 30, 2019, by Tim Fillmon of Webster, Florida. • Bernard Fisher was the editor who published this page.